evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 ## Battery, range, and charging

-The battery has a gross capacity of 69,7kWh and a net capacity of 66,5kWh, meaning you have 3,2kWh reserved as a buffer for protection.
+The battery has a gross capacity of 69,7kWh and a net capacity of 66,5kWh, meaning you have a 3,2kWh buffer for protection.
 (4,6%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 438km to 411km, depending on the equipment.
 The consumption is between 15,2kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 112kW.
 A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 30 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 76% resulting in an actual charge speed including time loss on 81kW.
 Each charge session would take 36 minutes and 59 seconds.